 You can also add accreditation to the course.
 If you have a course with multiple categories and hours, that information can be applied here.
 The approval code is your department’s EMS Accreditation Training Entity Number given to you by the state you are in.
 The start date is important as it determines when users can access the course.
 The expiration date is when the accreditation will expire.

 The next step is to add slides.
-Slides are where you present material to the students taking the course.
+Slides are where you present material to the users taking the course.
 You can upload documents or videos from your computer.
 You can add Microsoft Word documents, PDFs, videos, or links to YouTube or Vimeo.
 We also support Scorm or Captivate files.

 You can make files downloadable to your staff by selecting the “Download” checkbox.
 You can also embed online videos and websites by entering URLs.
 Upload the files you want for the course.
 You can add more slides to include different types of content.
 Once you are done building the course, hit the “Save” button.